 An important decision in the implementation of any recursive function on trees is when to check for an empty subtree.
-Function preorder first checks to see if the value for rt is null.
-If not, it will recursively call itself on the left and right children of rt.
+Function preorder first checks to see if the value for root is NULL.
+If not, it will recursively call itself on the left and right children of root.
 In other words, preorder makes no attempt to avoid calling itself on an empty child.
 Some programmers use an alternate design in which the left and right pointers of the current node are checked so that the recursive call is made only on non-empty children.
 Such a design typically looks as follows:

 '''

-void preorder2(BinNode rt)
+template <typename E>

-{
+void preorder2(BinNode<E> root) {

-visit(rt);
+visit(root); // Perform whatever action is desired

-if (rt.left() != null) preorder2(rt.left());
+if (root->left() != NULL) preorder2(root->left());

-if (rt.right() != null) preorder2(rt.right());
+if (root->right() != NULL) preorder2(root->right());

 }

 '''